 Ikos Oceania also presents good quality entertainment in the Helios Bar, and a nightclub should you wish to party the night away.

-The restaurants are just divine.
-I feel this is where some resorts let themselves down.
+The restaurants at Ikos Oceania are divine.
+I feel this is where many all inclusive resorts let themselves down.
 Yet Ikos Resorts get it so very right with an offering of 4 a la carte restaurants, an Italian, Asian, Greek and French, a buffet restaurant.
 And the option to dine out in an authentic Greek restaurant.
 We tried all of the options apart from the French.
 All menus include a kids menu to keep the little ones happy.

 We preferred the in-house restaurants, which were wonderful with excellent service, incredible food and perfect surroundings.
 Yet, the dine-out option offered great service with great opportunity to experience an authentic Greek restaurant, Ouzo and the lamb meatballs were the best I have ever tasted.

-Omg, they are stunning, in total Ikos Oceania has 8 pools, 2 of which are baby pools, 1 children’s, 2 adult only, 1 spa, 1 deluxe collection and the main pool.
-All are equally beautiful, 3 of which are infinity pools and the design is such that although the resort is busy, the pools are so well designed and spaced out they never ever felt busy.
+Of the pool 2 are baby pools, 1 family pool, 2 adult only, 1 spa, 1 deluxe collection and the main family pool, 3 are infinity pools.
+The design is such that although the resort is busy, the pools are well designed and spaced out, they never felt busy.

-The private beach is perfect for long walks, and the work that goes into keeping it pristine and neat is incredible.
-I know this as I witnessed the staff raking and smoothing the sand on my morning walks.
-There is a shingle bank in the sea and a sign saying beware sea urchins.
+I witnessed the staff raking and smoothing the sand on my morning walks.
+There’s a shingle bank in the sea and a sign saying beware sea urchins.
 But wearing sandals remedies any risk and we walked in the sea most days with no problems at all.
 We loved the beach area.

-It has been newly renovated and the standard is so high.
-The spa is extremely beautiful and luxurious with an indoor pool with huge day beds, a gym, a full programme of classes, I was so cross I did not take my gym gear.
+The spa is luxurious with an indoor pool with huge day beds.
+Also featuring a gym, full programme of classes, including yoga I was so cross I did’nt take my gym gear.

-There is also a hair salon and treatments rooms offering a section of treatments and massages.
+There’s also a hair salon and treatments rooms offering a section of treatments and massages.
 My favourite part a spa and sauna area that was divine.
 With heated beds, a sauna and steam room and sensory shower.

 The work that goes into to maintaining this stunning resort is incredible.
 Every open space is manicured and perfect with the most beautiful greenery and flowers.

-I haven’t even started on what the boys loved about Ikos, but that’s another post for another day.
+I haven’t even started on what the boys loved about Ikos resorts, but that’s another post for another day.